 Radiation that drives photosynthesis is called photosynthetically active radiation (PAR) and is typically defined as total radiation across a range of 400 to 700 nm.
-PAR is almost universally quantified as photosynthetic photon flux density (PPFD), the sum of photons from 400 to 700 nm in units of micromoles per square meter per second (μmol m-2 s-1, equal to microEinsteins m-2 s-1).
-While microEinsteins and micromoles are equal (one Einstein = one mole of photons), the Einstein is not an SI unit, so expressing PPFD as μmol m-2 s-1 is preferred.
-Daily total PPFD is typically reported in units of moles of photons per square meter per day (mol m-2 d-1) and is often called daily light integral (DLI).
+PAR is often expressed as photosynthetic photon flux density (PPFD): photon flux in units of micromoles per square meter per second (μ mol m, equal to microEinsteins per square meter per second) summed from 400 to 700 nm (total number of photons from 400 to 700 nm).
+While Einsteins and micromoles are equal (one Einstein = one mole of photons), the Einstein is not an SI unit, so expressing PPFD as μ mol m -2 -1 s -2 -1 s is preferred.

-The acronym PPF is also used and refers to the photosynthetic photon flux.
-The acronyms PPF and PPFD refer to the same variable.
-Both terms are used because there is not a universal definition of the term flux.
-Flux is sometimes defined as per unit area per unit time and sometimes defined as per unit time only.
-PPFD is used in this manual.
+The acronym PPF is also widely used and refers to the photosynthetic photon flux.
+The acronyms PPF and PPFD refer to the same parameter.
+The two terms have co-evolved because there is not a universal definition of the term "flux".
+Some physicists define flux as per unit area per unit time.
+Others define flux only as per unit time.
+We have used PPFD in this manual because we feel that it is better to be more complete and possibly redundant.

 Sensors that measure PPFD are often called quantum sensors due to the quantized nature of radiation.
 A quantum refers to the minimum quantity of radiation, one photon, involved in physical interactions (e.g., absorption by photosynthetic pigments).
 In other words, one photon is a single quantum of radiation.

-Typical applications of quantum sensors include measurement of incident PPFD on plant canopies in outdoor environments or in greenhouses and growth chambers, and reflected or under-canopy (transmitted) PPFD measurement in the same environments.
+Typical applications of quantum sensors include incoming PPFD measurement over plant canopies in outdoor environments or in greenhouses and growth chambers, and reflected or under-canopy (transmitted) PPFD measurement in the same environments.

-Apogee Instruments MQ series quantum meters consist of a handheld meter and a dedicated quantum sensor that is connected by cable to an anodized aluminum housing.
-Sensors consist of a cast acrylic diffuser (filter), photodiode, and are potted solid with no internal air space.
-MQ series quantum meters provide a real-time PPFD reading on the LCD display, that determine the radiation incident on a planar surface (does not have to be horizontal), where the radiation emanates from all angles of a hemisphere.
+Apogee Instruments MQ series quantum meters consist of a handheld meter and a dedicated quantum sensor that is integrated into the top of the meter housing (MQ-100) or connected by cable to an anodized aluminum housing (MQ-200 and MQ-300 series).
+Integrated and separate sensors consist of a cast acrylic diffuser (filter), photodiode, and are potted solid with no internal air space.
+MQ series quantum meters provide a real-time PPFD reading on the LCD display and offer measurements for both sunlight and electric light calibrations (menu selectable) that determine the radiation incident on a planar surface (does not have to be horizontal), where the radiation emanates from all angles of a hemisphere.
 MQ series quantum meters include manual and automatic data logging features for making spot-check measurements or calculating daily light integral (DLI).